Result of IELTS

 3. Writing: Consists of two sections or tasks.

 4. Speaking: Consists of three sections.

-The IELTS result is declared in two ways.
-The first IELTS result is the individual scores of every section.
+The result for IELTS is declared in two ways.
+The first result is the individual scores of every section.
 This is a direct translation of your performance in the test.
 The second is by the system of 'bands'.
 The band score expresses the expertise or the level of the student in the usage of the English language.
 Every band has a lower limit (which in this case is 1) and an upper limit (which in this case is 9).
-All the sections of the IELTS are scored and then their average is expressed in a number in this band.
+All the sections of the test are scored and then their average is expressed in a number in this band.
 Given below is the band table along with the meaning of the respective bands.

 The nine bands are described as follows: